March 14, 1994: Apple introduces the Power Macintosh 7100, a midrange Mac that will become memorable for two reasons.

 Sagan then sued Apple over the implication that he was a “butt-head.”
 The judge overseeing the matter made the following statement:

 “There can be no question that the use of the figurative term ‘butt-head’ negates the impression that Defendant was seriously implying an assertion of fact.
 It strains reason to conclude the Defendant was attempting to criticize Plaintiff’s reputation of competency as an astronomer.
 One does not seriously attack the expertise of a scientist using the undefined phrase ‘butt-head.'”

 Still, Apple’s legal team asked the engineers to change the code name once more.
 They picked “LAW” — standing for “Lawyers Are Wimps.”

 Sagan appealed the judge’s decision.
-Eventually, in late 1995, he reached a settlement with Apple.
+Eventually, in late 1995, the famous astronomer reached a settlement with Apple.
 From that point on, Cupertino appears to have used only benign code names related to activities like skiing.

 Do you remember the Power Macintosh 7100?
 Leave your comments below.